vespa-engine/sample-apps/operations/multinode/README.md

 Compare this with the state changes in the table below, find a higher state number, which is not yet published due to missing quorum.

+The replica activation is missing on node0, as the cluster state with two nodes down was never made due to missing ZooKeeper quorum.